cuulee/contextablejs/README.md

 ### ValidationError

-Validation error is thrown by some methods which validate fields (e.g. `Model.prototype.validate`).
+Validation error is thrown by some methods which validate fields (e.g. `Model.prototype.approve`).

 **ValidationError(data, message)**